petereon/todoist-cli/README.md

 ## DISCLAIMER
 I made this for my personal need and did not bother to write **NO TESTS** yet, so **PLEASE BE CAREFUL** not to obliterate your Todoist in some way.
 Ideally create tasks with CLI specific label so that you can at least identify, filter and delete them somewhat efficiently would something unexpected or sad happen.
-This is **MIT licensed** and as such I will not be held liable for any damages resulting from use of this software.
+This software **MIT licensed**, which has implications towards the extent of my liability for any and all damages arising from use.

 ---